-It is heated moon time.
-We spend most of the strong sun in the brown waters of the wide part of the river our village sits aside.
-We sit and tell each other stories at the place where the trees bend their long branches over it, offering coolness.
+It was heated moon time.
+We spent most of the strong sun in the brown waters of the wide part of the river our village sits aside.
+We sat and told each other stories at the place where the trees bend their long branches over it, offering coolness.

-In the cove of the singing rocks I sing my song which the tall rocks sing back to me.
-I send them more songs and they send more back until it sounds as if a whole village is singing.
+In the cove of the singing rocks I sang my song which the tall rocks sang back to me.
+I sent them more songs and they sent more back until it sounded as if a whole village was singing.

 It was here that my mother found me the day she told me we were to leave for Malta.